ATI NUR 4355 Fall 2025 Final Exam

 A nurse is assessing an 18-month-old toddler at a wellness visit in the health care provider's office.
 During the assessment, the nurse asks the parent about developmental milestones.
 The parent states that the toddler has not said their first word yet.
 Which of the following priority actions by the nurse is accurate?

-• C. Ask the parent about recent immunizations.
+• Ask the parent about recent immunizations.

-• D. Educate the parent that toddlers do not typically say their first word until 18–20 months of age.
+• Educate the parent that toddlers do not typically say their first word until 18–20 months of age.

 Explanation